Rjv-RY/MangaWatch/backend/README.md

   Resume Import : ```POST http://localhost:8080/admin/import/resume?cursor=2018-08-26T07:54:35``` (timestamp left here for reference/structure)

 - The mangadex API allows only somewhere around 9000 - 10000 entries to be fetched at once (limiting).
 So your import will stop somehwere around that.
 - Call the status endpoint, it will show you the timestamp of the last entry you called.
-We'll resume import entries from that timestamp.
+Resume import entries from that timestamp.
-- In the resume request, replace the timestamp ```POST resume?cursor=2018-08-26T07:54:35``` with ```POST resume?cursor=timestamp_from_status``` and then send it.
+- To do the above, in the resume request, replace the timestamp ```POST resume?cursor=2018-08-26T07:54:35``` with ```POST resume?cursor=timestamp_from_status``` and then send it.
 - Each batch returns ~9000 entries.
 Resume until you reach the desired count.
 - If the import worked, you can call ```GET http://localhost:8080/api/manga``` to check for some imformation.
 - The ```GET http://localhost:8080/admin/import/status``` endpoint will tell you the last import's timestamp and number of entries the db has.